Karen Elliott Reg MBACP (Accred)

-* Learn new ways to cope with stress and anxiety
+* Learn new ways to cope with stress, anxiety and depression

 * Improve your communication skills

 * Understand more about loss and bereavement

 * Turn negative thinking patterns into positive ones

 * Be better able to trust your own judgement

 * Have a greater understanding of yourself and what your goals are